-To delve further into how cities are shaped and who they are designed for, Arup associate and logistics consultant Melody Ablola, Foresight and Innovation leader Francesca Birks, and planning policy leader Kate White weighed in on the bright possibilities of equitable design and what it will take to get there.
+To delve further into how cities are shaped and who they are designed for, Arup associate principal and logistics consultant Melody Ablola, Foresight and Innovation leader Francesca Birks, and planning policy leader Kate White weighed in on the bright possibilities of equitable design and what it will take to get there.

 Inclusive design encompasses an improved quality of life for all — including aging populations, youth, people with disabilities, and other underrepresented groups.
 Why is gender equity a useful way to frame this conversation?

 Melody: Well, women hold up half the sky.
 For me, a meaningful approach to creating socially integrated communities means caring for and supporting half of the population.
 Oakland native Lillian Moller Gilbreth — one of the first females to earn a PhD and of Cheaper by the Dozen fame — focused on simplifying work tasks, creating a linear home kitchen design, and improving housework tasks so that women could seek paid employment outside the home.
 The fight for gender equity starts with design but has far-reaching impacts to improve the quality of life for everyone.

 Francesca: I hosted a panel at TEDWomen about designing cities for women, and one of the speakers, Laura Sydell, a digital culture correspondent for NPR, had interesting things to say about her experiences in Silicon Valley.
 Unsurprisingly, many tech startups are run by men, and Laura said that the things men focus on in building a company are not necessarily the things women might find important.